When answering these questions, developers may need to show evidence that their product passes our tests in

 To do this, developers use Application Programming Interfaces (APIs) – a service that allows third parties to

 view a product’s data in a more digestible format.
 Not all apps exchange data, but those that do must adhere

 England’s Open API policy.
 These rules make the sharing process simple while also keeping it

 The technical stability questions are used to understand how an app or digital tool has been tested

 and how testing will continue over time.
-Developers must show how patients can report any problems with
+Developers must show how patients can report any problems with a

 how the developer will work to correct them.

-These questions also cover what happens to any patient information a product has collected if the
+These questions also cover what happens to any patient information a product has collected if the patient

 stops using it or it is shut down by the developer.